w3c/wot-thing-description-toolchain-tmp/tests/data/12-uri-variables/README.txt

-This category contains examples regarding the use of URI variables in Thing Descriptions.
+This category contains examples demonstrating use of URI variables in Thing Descriptions.